cfoss-coveo/search-ui/README.md

 - `elctn_cat`
 : Used specifically for Elections Canada, to define a scope of search amongst their collection.
 See **/src/connector.js** to see all the options available
 - `site`
-: Used specifically for Elections Canada, to search within a specific site
+: Used specifically for Canada Gazette, to search within a specific site
+- `year`
+: Used specifically for budget limit search results to be created or modified on a given year, with minimum being 2000 and max being current year +1
 - `filetype`
 : Search , within documents of a certain file type.
 Options are: `application/pdf`, `ps`, `application/msword`, `application/vnd.ms-excel`, `application/vnd.ms-powerpoint`, `application/rtf`
 - `originLevel3`
 : Allows for mimicking a specific search page/context by setting its path through this URL parameter

+### Other

+#### Analytics tracking

+Custom event named `searchEvent` can used to hook onto from Analytics tools, such as Adobe Analytics.
+This allows to listen to search actions, more specifically "doing a search", since the Search UI is acting similar to a Single Page App (SPA).